10 tips for finding buyers on the European spices and herbs market

 - Do not forget to contact local organisations within your country.
 Local establishments, such as regional chambers of commerce, regional development agencies or business support offices of towns and districts can also provide you with contacts and include your company in export support projects.

 10. Find names of the leading importers and get export tips through our spices and herbs studies

 CBI has created several product-specific studies, where you can find additional information on where and how to find buyers.

-- Read CBI Tips for Organising Exports of spices and herbs to Europe to find practical tips related to logistics.
+- Read our Tips for Organising Exports of Spices and Herbs to Europe to find practical tips related to logistics.

-- Read CBI Tips for Doing Business with European Buyers to find tips for making your business easier.
+- Read our Tips for Doing Business with European Buyers to find tips for making your business easier.

 This study has been carried out on behalf of CBI by Autentika Global.